 - You fueled sufficiently or over-fueled during the marathon

 - Your hunger signals are skewed from exercise

 You can’t necessarily trust your hunger signals after long exercise, so just because you aren’t feeling hungry does not mean you should not eat.

 Ideally, getting something with protein (especially, leucine) will help maintain muscle mass and help with muscle growth.

 More often than not, I see clients who have under-fueled or just aren’t feeling hunger cues as long endurance exercise can skew hunger signals.

 There is something called “exercise-induced anorexia” which refers to the idea that prolonged cardiovascular activity and/or high intensity exercise can reduce hunger (through reducing the hunger hormone, ghrelin) and appetite (4).

-[su_highlight]Takeaway:[/su_highlight] It’s important to know that this can happen as a result of exercise so you can plan for it.
-Understand that a lack of hunger signals does not mean a lack for the need of food and nutrition.
+Takeaway: It’s important to know that this can happen as a result of exercise so you can plan for it.
+Understand that a lack of hunger signals does not mean you don’t need food and nutrition.